deepaklokare24/asset-classification-crew/csv_enricher/README.md

 - Handle edge cases more effectively
 - Ensure all missing fields are properly filled

-## Why Ollama Embeddings?
+## Why Hugging Face Embeddings?

-We use Ollama embeddings for semantic search capabilities.
-Ollama is an open-source project that allows you to run embedding models locally without requiring external API calls.
-This makes it ideal for environments with restricted network access.
-The nomic-embed-text model provides high-quality embeddings that work well with our CSV RAG Search tool.
+We use Hugging Face embeddings for semantic search capabilities.
+Hugging Face provides high-quality, open-source models that can run entirely locally without requiring external API calls.
+This makes it ideal for environments with restricted network access or privacy requirements.

-We're using Ollama version 0.4.7, which is the latest stable version as of January 2025.
+The `sentence-transformers/all-MiniLM-L6-v2` model we use is:
+- Lightweight (only ~80MB)
+- Fast to run, even on CPU
+- Provides excellent semantic search capabilities
+- Works completely offline once downloaded
+- Produces 384-dimensional embeddings that capture semantic meaning well

+All models are downloaded and cached locally during installation, so no internet connection is required during operation.

 ## Testing

 You can test the application using the provided test script:
 ```
-python test.py
+python test_enrichment.py
 ```

 This will run the CSV enrichment process on the sample input file and verify that it works correctly.